What is a soft tissue sarcoma?

 There are many types of soft tissue tumors, and not all of them are cancerous.
 When a tumor is not cancerous, it is called benign.
 When the term sarcoma is part of the name of a disease, it means the tumor is malignant (cancer).
 There are about 50 different types of soft tissue sarcomas (not all are listed here).

 This document is about soft tissue sarcomas in adults.
-Sarcomas occurring in bone, such as osteosarcomas and Ewing tumors are discussed in separate documents.
+Sarcomas occurring in bone, such as osteosarcomas and Ewing Family of Tumors are discussed in separate documents.
 Rhabdomyosarcoma, the most common type of soft tissue sarcoma seen in children, is also discussed in another document.

 Fat tissue tumors

 Lipomas are benign tumors of fat tissue.
 They are the most common benign soft tissue tumor.
 Most are found just under the skin, but they can develop anywhere in the body.

 Lipoblastomas are benign fat tumors that occur in infants and young children.